Jcssss/pixel-art-app/README.md

 2. Create a custom menu toolbar to undo, redo, and clear the canvas

 # Useful Articles and Tutorials
+[Setting Up A React App With Electron](https://www.section.io/engineering-education/desktop-application-with-react/) - The tutorial I followed to get the original app setup

+# Useful Packages and Libraries
 [Electron IPC Channels](https://www.electronjs.org/docs/latest/tutorial/ipc) - Used to communicate between the app and the electron framework

-# Useful Packages and Libraries